 |Feature||User Stories, Bugs||?UserStories.Where(AssignedUser.Contains(Me)) or Bugs.Where(AssignedUser.Contains(Me))||Features only with user stories or bugs assigned to you|

-Syntax rules of filters above and below is described in article on Advanced Filters.
+Syntax rules of filters above and below are described in the article on Advanced Filters.
 When you apply a filter to lanes, then cards are considered as inner Collections.

 Filters for Time List

-Find useful example in the article about Filters for Time list views and visual reports.
+Find a useful example in the article about Filters for Time list views and visual reports.

 Filters by Projects and Teams

 It is not possible to refer to currently selected projects and teams in filters so far.
 Instead, you have to manually list projects and / or teams one by one or use Me keyword to build smart reference in your advanced filters by projects and teams.